Frame your wedding photography, PLEASE!

 I can never stress enough how important it is for everyone to print and frame your wedding photography!
-It’s so sad that in modern society we place so much importance on simply having the photos in a digital medium, to perhaps share on social media, or to occasionally flip though on your computer.
-The truth of the matter is that, simply speaking, if you print and frame your wedding photography, it simply looks so much better!
+It’s so sad that in modern society we place so much importance on simply having the photos in a digital medium, to perhaps share on social media, or to occasionally flip though on your computer foir no good reason!
+The truth of the matter is that, if you print and frame the photos from your wedding day, it simply looks so much better!
 This isn’t only because I want to sell more prints, but it’s very true – let me explain!

 Warning!
 Boring number stuff!